By Justin Gray

 Our grandfather who art in heaven, inaccurate is your name, my kingdom come, my will be done, on earth as it should be in heaven’… and so on.

-Interestingly, in C.S.
-Lewis’ book The Problem of Pain he says that most humans want “…not so much a Father in Heaven as a grandfather in heaven…” this is an incredible insight, and I feel, very much ahead of its time.
+Heaven as a grandfather in heaven…” this is an incredible insight, and I feel, very much

-Many people bristle at the notion of a holy God, because so many of us hold fast and live according to the idea that ‘nobody’s perfect’.
+Many people bristle at the notion of a holy God, because so many of us

 This presents a great dilemma for most people.
 If we are in fact called as Christians to live holy or (morally perfect) then it would seem that God has placed a demand upon us to conform to an impossible standard.
 And for non-Christians this concept seems even more ludicrous in light of the notion that 'nobody's perfect'.

-In reaction to God's demand for holiness, I believe we have created a God in the likeness of a spoiling and passive grandfather.
+In reaction to God's demand for holiness, I believe we have created a God in the

 Primarily, because the great expectations and correction of a loving heavenly Father is seen as being far too lofty a concept, or too unbelievable for our post-modern sensibilities.

-As Lewis puts it, "He (God) has paid us the intolerable compliment of loving us, in the deepest, most tragic, most inexorable sense.”
+As Lewis puts it, "He (God) has paid us the intolerable

 So what are the implications of living out the CRV (culturally revised version) of "The Lord’s Prayer"?
-What are the results of a “grandfather in heaven”?
+What are the

 I believe the simple answer is moral relativism.

 Moral relativism has been incubated by post-modernity.
-And represents a shift in categorical thinking particularly concerning 'truth', fostering a belief that an individual’s worldview is all there is apart from any governing standard.
+And represents a shift in categorical thinking particularly

 A world with no governing standard is the equivalent of a completely unsupervised universe.